VenkateshVenkyC/Current-Owner_Search/README.md

 ---

-What is a Title Search?
+What is a **Title Search?**

 A title search involves examining public records to confirm a property’s legal ownership and identify any legal claims, encumbrances, or other restrictions.
 It ensures the title is clear (free from disputes) and transferable.

-Components of a Title Search:
+### Components of a Title Search:

-1. Current Owner Search: Verifies the current owner and identifies issues from their ownership period.
+**1. Current Owner Search:** Verifies the current owner and identifies issues from their ownership period.

-2. Chain of Title Search: Examines the entire history of property ownership.
+**2. Chain of Title Search:** Examines the entire history of property ownership.

-3. Lien Search: Identifies financial claims such as mortgages, tax liens, or judgments.
+***3. Lien Search:** Identifies financial claims such as mortgages, tax liens, or judgments.

-4. Easements and Restrictions: Reviews any rights others have to use the property or legal restrictions.
+**4. Easements and Restrictions:** Reviews any rights others have to use the property or legal restrictions.

 ---

-What Does a Current Owner Search Include?
+**What Does a Current Owner Search Include?**

-1. Ownership Verification
+### 1. Ownership Verification

 Identifies the current owner based on the last recorded deed.